 Launched in November 2000, the Cyber Caravan Project aims at making IT facilities available to the community.
 The NCB presently operates three Cyber Caravans, which are equipped with 9, 10 and 21 PCs respectively and broadband Internet connection.
-Training on ICT Awareness and IC3 on a regional basis is provided on board the Cyber Caravan.
-To date, about 160,000 people have been initiated in basic IT Skills (2 hrs course) and IC3 (45 hrs course).
+Training on ICT Awareness, Microsoft Office Package (MOP) and IC3 on a regional basis is provided on board the Cyber Caravan.
+To date, about 163,000 people have been initiated in basic IT Skills (2 hrs course), MOP (28 hours course) and IC3 (45 hrs course).